A Brief History of Allotments in

 In the early and high Middle Ages villagers shared pieces of land around the village to eke out an existence.
 However, rises in the population and changes in agriculture gradually put pressure on this “shared” approach, leading to moves to privatise this common land.
 Land Enclosure, as it was called, occurred principally in the 18th and 19th centuries, benefiting a relatively small minority while disenfranchising the majority.

 In the 11th and 12th centuries England, with a population of 1.5-2 million, was largely an agrarian society based on feudal principles.
 In the Open Field system, which was popular in large parts of North Western Europe and had first appeared in England during the Saxon period, a village was surrounded by several large fields that were split into sections of one furlong (circa.
 200 metres).
-The attraction of large fields was that it made ploughing easier; heavy ploughs and largely clay-based soil made ploughing a difficult task.
+The attraction of large fields was that it made ploughing easier when undertaken jointly; heavy ploughs and largely clay-based soil made ploughing a difficult task for individuals on small pieces of land.
 A furlong stretch was split into strips, typically of half an acre or less.
 Each villager had a number of strips that were allocated at a public meeting at the start of the year.
 They were widely scattered to prevent one person getting all the good (or all the poor) land.
 Crop rotation was practiced by field: a three year rotation consisted of barley in one field in year 1, wheat in year 2, while it lay fallow in year 3.
 In addition to the “three” fields, there was common land for livestock to graze (fallow land and stubble were also used for this purpose) and common woodland for hunting and fuel collection.
 This system was evolved by communities who relied totally on the land, having few opportunities to barter and exchange.

 Inevitably as the population grew, the lack of land made it difficult to maintain the system.
 In addition, by the 16th century another pressure on the Open Field system was a change in agriculture where new fodder crops such as sainfoin, clover, turnip and swede led to larger animals and herds, which produced more organic matter, which in turn led to larger crops.
 Pastoral and mixed farming became attractive, and with it a requirement for larger holdings.
 Members of the aristocracy and successful farmers lobbied aggressively to privatise land by moving to a closed field system through Land Enclosure.
 Enclosure took two forms: the division of large open fields into privately owned chunks of land; and the division and privatisation of common land and common wastes.
 Although Land Enclosure dates back to the 12th/13th century the majority of it actually took place in the 18th and 19th centuries: over 3,500 Acts of Parliament were passed between 1700 and 1860 to enclose over 5 million acres of common fields and land.
 Two estimates show that less than 0.5% of the land that was enclosed was set aside for use by the poor.
 The overall effect was to produce a small prosperous landed gentry and a large disenfranchised peasantry.
 Less than 12% of people who worked on the land owned any part of it.